-MBA in Data Science Career and Salary Expectations
+MBA in Data Science Career and Salary Info

-- Management analyst: typically assess various business processes and policies, make suggestions for improvement, and implement new systems
+- Management analyst: typically assesses various business processes and policies, makes suggestions for improvement, and implements new systems

 - Operations research analyst: similar to the management analyst, an operations research analyst, uses software and tools to advise corporate leaders through decision-making processes and solve organizational problems